e-manlangit/Coles-Supermarket/README.md

   - Sales Trend Analysis: Evaluation of historical sales patterns, both globally and by region, focusing on Revenue, Order Volume, and Average Order Value (AOV).
   - Store Performance: An analysis on Cole's store locations and understanding their impact on sales and returns

+Outliers:
+There are 10 less stores that were reported in Q2
+  - Unable to identify if the 10 stores were closed

 An interactive PowerBI dashboard can be downloaded here

 The SQL queries utilized to inspect and perform quality checks can be found here.